Department of Earth and Environmental Sciences

 M.S. in Geology

-M.S. in Water Resource Management, M.S. - Continuing & Global Education
+M.S. in Water Resource Management - Continuing & Global Education

 Certificate of Advanced Study in Geographic Information Systems - Continuing & Global Education

 The Department of Earth and Environmental Sciences at California State University, Fresno offers courses leading to the Bachelor of Science and Master of Science in Geology -- as well as the Bachelor of Arts in Natural Sciences and the Minor in Geology -- which are especially well-suited for primary and secondary teachers.

 Coursework and research emphasize field and laboratory investigations of geologic and environmental problems.
 Our field orientation takes advantage of the university's proximity to the Sierra Nevadas, the California Coast Ranges, coastal California, and the desert provinces.
 This unique location gives faculty and students access to an unparalleled outdoor laboratory, all within short trips from the university.

 The department's close relationship with state agencies and the private sector enables many students to pursue internships or part-time employment in geologic and environmental work while they complete their degrees.

 The Bachelor of Science in Geology prepares students for employment in petroleum geology, mineral exploration, land-use planning, environmental assessment, hydrology, and engineering geology, or for teaching earth science or physical science at the secondary level.
 The Master of Science program provides a graduate degree for students who want to work in industry or government on the professional level, for students who want to teach earth science in junior college, or for students who wish to pursue further graduate study.

 The Bachelor of Science in Environmental Sciences offers an interdisciplinary approach to the natural sciences with an emphasis on biology, chemistry, and geology.
 This degree is designed for students interested in areas such as pollution abatement, water resources, ecosystem protection, restoration, or management.